CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 * Social *

 In simulations, employees can practice how to behave in social engineering attacks.
 For this purpose, the selected target groups such.
-For example, IT supervisors and various groups of administrators are faced with supposedly harmless queries in a joint simulation.
+For example, IT supervisors and various groups of administrators are faced with supposedly harmless requests in a joint simulation.
 Only through the interdisciplinary consideration of these requests it becomes clear that there is an attack here.
-The aim of the simulation is to find out these connections through appropriate exercises, in order to then be able to react in a defined way.
+The aim of the simulation is to find out these relationships through appropriate exercises in order to then be able to react in a defined manner.
 This type of simulation can be very well done in practice through workshops with moderation materials such as pin board and moderation cards.

 * Simulation exercises *